solita/solita.github.com/_posts/2013-03-11-the-average-joe.md

 By checking statistics we find that the average age of Solita employee is 34 years and five months.
 She has been working 54 months at Solita.
 We have 82 % of men and 18 % of women in our staff so the result looks like androgyne.
 In Finnish there are some forenames, which can be given to both boys and girls.
 One of them is [Kaino](http://fi.wikipedia.org/wiki/Kaino).
 So I call the result person as Kaino Solita.
 And this is how (s)he looks like when 140 faces were successfully processed.
 [![kaino_solita](/img/the-average-joe/small/average_solita_140.jpg)](/img/the-average-joe/average_solita_140.jpg)

+### Try it yourself ###
+Grab the [sources](https://github.com/ruoat/averageface) and try it yourself.
+I have used high quality images with the size of 787x1181 pixels.
+If you want to use lower quality or smaller images you may want to tweak parameters in detectMultiScale function to improve the eye detection.
+After I had created the the tool I found that there are some tools, which are more [sophisticated](http://faceresearch.org/demos/average) in merging faces but I had some fun when coding it by myself! :)